oat-sa/qti-sdk/README.md

 An IMS QTI (Question &amp; Test Interoperability) Software Development Kit for PHP 5.5 and higher supporting a wide range of features described by the [IMS QTI specification family](http://www.imsglobal.org/question).

 __This implementation of QTI is under constant enhancement.
-The API of the master branch might change at any time.
-See release 5.x.x. for the last stable version.__
+The API of the master branch might change at any time.__

 ## Features